IgorCATech/Workshop/lists exercise.md

 To place an order on our online shop, follow these steps:

-1.Find the products you want to purchase
+1. Find the products you want to purchase2.
-2.Add them to your basket
+3. Add them to your basket
-3.Go to the checkout
+4. Go to the checkout
-4.Select your payment type.
+5. Select your payment type.
 We support the following payment types:
 - Bank transfer
 - Credit or debit card
 - Another type